JanelAMonroe/unlockthenumber/README.md

-# 🎯 Guess My Number!
+# 🎯 Unlock The Number!

 A simple number-guessing game where players try to guess the secret number between 1 and 20.
 The game provides feedback on each guess and keeps track of the high score.